 What is a Chapter 7 Bankruptcy:

 A Chapter 7 Bankruptcy or “liquidation” allows the debtor to liquidate his assets to pay for the debtor’s liabilities.
 Not all assets are liquidated, as the debtor may be able to claim an exemption on certain property.
 The most important exemption allowed under Florida law is the Homestead Exemption.
 The homestead exemption allows a debtor to protect their primary residence from liquidation by creditors.
 With some exceptions, one may protect the entire amount of equity on their primary residence, and such equity will not be subject to liquidation or garnishment.
 If the debtor does not own a home they may be able to qualify under the “Wild Card” exemption that protects up to $4000 worth of personal property.
-In addition, since Florida has rejected the Federal Exemption and has applied the statewide exemption, the debtor may be afforded an additional $1000 in personal property protection and $1000 in car equity protection.
+In addition, since Florida has rejected the Federal Exemption and has applied for the statewide exemption, the debtor may be afforded an additional $1000 in personal property protection and $1000 in car equity protection.
 Some debtors whose property, both real and personal, is fully exempt would not have to liquidate any assets in order to administer their Chapter 7 Bankruptcy.
 This process is referred as a no asset case.

 What is a Chapter 13 Bankruptcy:

 A Chapter 13 Bankruptcy, or the “reorganization of debts chapter,” allows the debtor to create a plan based on their income and assets to pay off their debt in an extended period of time (3-5 years).
 This type of bankruptcy allows a debtor to reorganize their debts, and prioritize their payments.
 Sometimes called the wages earner’s Bankruptcy, it is usually designed for those individuals who cannot qualify for Chapter 7 Bankruptcy because their income is above the median income levels, or their disposable income is so high that they are considered to have an ability to pay most if not all their debts.
-A Chapter 13 bankruptcy may also allow a debtor to pay off certain debt in the plan, typically referred to as the cram down provisions.
+A Chapter 13 bankruptcy may also allow a debtor to pay off certain debt in the plan, typically referred to as the cramdown provision.
 Debt that is owed on Property that is under the debtor’s name and whose value is less than the amount owed on the property (i.e. boat, investment property, car, commercial building) may be reduced to the fair market value of the property.